Ackee-Blockchain/trident/documentation/docs/trident-api/spl-token.md

 **Parameters:**

+- `payer` - The payer covering the rent
 - `mint_address` - The public key for the new mint account
 - `decimals` - Number of decimal places for the token
 - `owner` - The mint authority that can mint new tokens